 When the participant is competitively employed, the total number of hours for CPS, Supported Employment and/or Small Group Employment (whether utilized alone or in conjunction with one another) cannot exceed 50 hours (200 15-minute units) per participant per calendar week.

-Participants may receive a maximum of 520 hours (2080 15-minute units) of Community Participation Support teleservices per fiscal year.
+Participants may receive a maximum of 520 hours (2080 15-minute units) of direct service provided using remote technology per fiscal year.

 Specify whether the service may be provided by (check each that applies):